sublimino/nodepdx.github.com/proposals/git-and-browserify-a-case-study-chris-dickinson.md

 recently restarted the journey towards an in-browser git, in order to help creationix deliver the best possible js-git.
-Newly armed with browserify and the small-module ethos, I've come much closer to a working git in browser (and in node!), and really put browserify (and its shims) through its paces in the process.
+Newly armed with browserify and the small-module ethos, I've come much closer to a working git in browser and Node, and in the process have really put browserify and its shims through their paces.

 This talk will be comprised of: